Inconel Alloy 625 | Austral Wright

 Inconel® Alloy625™ UNS-N0776625

 Inconel® Alloy 625™ is a nickel chromium molybdenum alloy with high strength at elevated temperatures, combined with outstanding corrosion resistance.
-It has the best all-round combination of strength and corrosion resistance of the Inconel family of alloys.
+It has the best all-round combination of strength, high temperatures and corrosion resistance of the Inconel family of alloys.
 It is pre-qualified for use in pressure vessels up to 815°C. Inconel 625LCF is a special quality of the alloy for use in bellows.

 ASTM B446 – Bar